No More Plaque

 - ¼ Cup Baking Soda (More may be needed in warm/hot weather.)

 - 20 Drops Améo Orange Essential Oil*

-- 1 Tablespoon Fractionated Coconut Oil (In cold weather only and more if necessary)
+- 1 Tablespoon Fractionated Coconut Oil or MOM (Milk of Magnesia) (In cold weather only and more if necessary)

 - If coconut oil is hard, place in mini food processor (or put in small pot on stovetop and warm over low heat just until melted).

 - Process until well blended (or stir until well blended).

 - If using warmed oil, place in refrigerator and stir every 5 minutes until mixture becomes semi-solid.